 VII.
 To evaluate the predictive and prognostic capacity of the following biological correlatives: Memorial Sloan Kettering (MSK)-IMPACT (Integrated Mutation Profiling of Actionable Cancer Targets), circulating tumor cells (CTCs), circulating tumor deoxyribonucleic acid (DNA) (ctDNA).

 Patients receive abiraterone acetate orally (PO) once daily (QD) and apalutamide PO QD on days 1-28.
-Patients also receive prednisone PO twice daily (BID) on days 1-28 with a taper beginning on day 28 of course 6.
-Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
-Patients also receive leuprolide acetate intramuscularly (IM) on day 5 of course 1 and on day 1 of course 4, and stereotactic, ultra-hypofractionated radiation therapy beginning on day 5 of course 4 for a total of 5 treatments.
+Patients also receive prednisone PO twice daily (BID) on days 1-28 with a taper beginning on day 28 of cycle 6.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
+Patients also receive leuprolide acetate intramuscularly (IM) on day 5 of cycle 1 and on day 1 of cycle 4, and stereotactic, ultra-hypofractionated radiation therapy beginning on day 5 of cycle 4 for a total of 5 treatments.

 After completion of study treatment, patients are followed up every 3 months for 1 year, every 4 months for the second year, and every 6 months for the third year.